bng94/heroku-bot/README.md

 * npm install discord.js@latest
 * npm install module-alias@latest
 * npm install dotenv@latest
+* npm install moment
+* npm install moment-duration-format
+* npm install ms

+or if you forked the repository then just run:
-* npm install mongoose@latest
+* npm install
-##### mongoose may be removed in a future update if those who are interested in this project and don't use MongoDB

 ####  Create an `.env` file for your Environment variables
 >##### Note this `.env` file is a file that you MUST never be shared with anyone and never be uploaded to  your public repository and/or you should use a .gitignore file so you don't accident upload the file to github!